MathiusEc/Programacion---III/README.md

 # Programming III: Exercises and Projects

 This repository serves as a comprehensive collection of exercises, examples, and projects developed throughout the Programming III course at Universidad de las Américas (UDLA).
 It is designed to document the learning process and provide a reference for Advanced Programming concepts, Data Structures, and Algorithmic implementation in Java.
+The codebase is fully commented in English.

 ## Core Topics Covered